Finding Your Social Media Voice

 Looking from an audience member’s perspective, would you really be interested in following a brand that constantly made posts like this?
 Probably not, right?
 Of course, it is fine to post some promotional content; just make sure it is relevant, not too sales-heavy, and most importantly is of interest to your audience.
 One brand that does this particularly well is Innocent.
 Their light-hearted and humorous tone is projected in all of their posts, even promotional:

-In an interview with Social Bro, Joe McEwan, Head of Digital at Innocent was asked about how they promote their brand on social media:
+In a case study interview with The Drum, Innocent Drinks social media team broke down how they promote their brand on social media:

 Your audience wants to feel like they matter, so be polite and make sure you respond to any interactions.
 Competitions are another great way of giving value to your audience whilst boosting engagement and expanding your social media presence.